Shilp1Paul/Heart_Attack_Prediction_with_Chatbot/README.md

-# python-flask
+# Simple-Python-Chatbot

- webapp using python and flask
+Creating a simple Python chatbot using natural language processing and deep learning.